HTML5 vs. SWF

 Here's a challenge for fans of HTML5 technologies: "Badgers" is a 36-second-long SWF vector animation that takes 436 KiB.
 HTML5 will be ready to replace Flash once it is as easy to make "Badgers" in HTML5 as it is to make "Badgers" in Flash without making the HTML5 download size more than 50% bigger than the SWF download size.
 (One example of "cheating" involves rendering each frame of the SWF and compressing the result as H.264 or WebM, which more than doubles the size and destroys interactivity.)
-I recommend starting with Synfig or KToon.
+Some recommend starting with Synfig or KToon.
+Slashdot users who replied to a January 2017 poll recommended Hippani, a Mac with Hype installed, or even Dreamweaver if CSS positioning is enough.

 - Steve Fulton.
 For Flash Games Developers, Working With the HTML 5 Canvas Is A Lot Of "Roll Your Own".
 8bitrocket.
 Accessed 2010-05-02.